gvwilson/fiction/santas/index.md

 Santa Hotep nodded.
 "This way."
 It shambled off,
-moaning under its breath.<span class="sidenote">Even though it wasn't actually breathing.</span>
+moaning under its breath.<span class="note">Even though it wasn't actually breathing.</span>

 The chamber was even larger than Finner had realized.
 He froze as one of the statues turned its head.